open5e/open5e/source/monsters/tome-of-beasts/D/devils/automata-devil.rst

 **Fear Aura.** Automata devils radiate fear in a 10-foot radius.
-A creature that starts its turn in the affected area must make a successful DC 16 Wisdom saving throw or become frightened.
+A creature that starts its turn in the affected area must make a successful DC 16 Wisdom saving throw or become :ref:`srd:frightened`.
 A creature that makes the save successfully cannot be affected by the same automata devil’s fear aura again.